monzee/vanilla/README.md

 @Override protected void onDestroy() {
   // ...
-  // it is also possible to unlink all listeners at once if they are all over
+  // it is also possible to unlink all listeners at once from the channel if
-  // the place
+  // they are all over the place status.unlinkAll();
-  status.unlinkAll();
 }
 ~~~